Words by Simon Difford

 8. Reseal jar and shake until sugar has dissolved.
 Now you have an oleo-saccharum shrub.
 If making a punch, pour this into your punch bowl, peels and all.
 Or refrigerate until required and store for up to four days.

-If you have a vacuum sealer than we'd recommend the Jeffrey Morgenthaler's technique for making oleo-saccharum:
+If you have a vacuum sealer than try Jeffrey Morgenthaler's technique for making oleo-saccharum:

 1. Muddle citrus peels with caster sugar in bowl.